glic3rinu/glic3rinu.github.io/pages/lessons-learned-communitylab.md

     Design experiments in such a way that can run on both, fresh and already deployed nodes.

-3. **Use concurrency for experiment deployment and for collecting the results**
+3. **Use concurrency for experiment deployment and for collecting results**

     You *really* don't want to sequentially wait for half of your slivers timing out their SSH connections.